 - Avoiding working and contacts when sick.
 We are encouraging our people to stay home if they have any respiratory symptoms, or their family member is sick, quarantined or has been traveling in the risky areas.
 We have temporarily extended the sick leave on self notice to five days, which also applies to situations where employees need to take care of a sick child.

 - Enhanced personal hygiene and social distancing.
 We have emphasised the importance of precautionary measures, such as asked people to wash hands carefully and more than normally.
 Hand washing instructions have been added in lavatories and doorways.
-We are now avoiding shaking hands, and maintaining social distance with people who are coughing and sneezing.
-We are also asking all customers and partners visiting our offices to do the same.
+People are advised to avoid shaking hands and maintain physical distance to others.
+Currently we do not allow visitors at our offices, but are preferring remote meetings.

 - Keeping partners informed.
 Solita’s partners have also been informed about our guidance on coronavirus situation on a regular basis.